 Although I like to add a wee bit of a ‘foreign flare’ to many of my recipes, I still try to keep it simple.
 And that’s what I had in mind when I created these salad rolls.
 A bagged salad kit, a little chopping, some wrapping and voilà!
 You have yourself one of the best appetizers you’ve ever eaten, a snack or even a meal.
 Hey, we’re all busy doing other stuff, even if we love to cook!

 I also try to focus on healthy (most of the time).
-These salad rolls are not only healthy, they are hearty – your veggies, meat and carbs all in one wrap, making them perfectly acceptable as a light meal.
+These summer rolls are not only healthy, they are hearty – your veggies, meat and carbs all in one wrap, making them perfectly acceptable as a light meal.
 And the addition of the melon adds a refreshing burst of flavor.
 They are also great for munching on a hot summer day, preferably outside on the deck , with a cold glass of white wine (or whatever your choice of beverage is).

 If you are the least bit intimidated by making salad rolls, no need to be – they are pretty straightforward (see video demonstration “how to wrap a salad roll” in directions below).

 *NOTE: If you are not a red meat eater, you could substitute chicken or turkey for the salami/prosciutto.
 Or leave the meat out for a vegetarian dish.